 DIRECTORS RESPONSIBILITY STATEMENT

-As required under section 217(2AA) of the Companies Act, 1956, your directors confirm:
+As required under section 217(2AA) of the Companies Act, 1956, your Directors confirm:

-b) having selected such accounting policies and applied
+while preparing the annual accounts; having selected such accounting policies and applied

 them consistently and made judgments and estimates that are reasonable and prudent so as

 to give a true and fair view of the state of affairs of the Company at the end of the

 sufficient care for the maintenance of adequate accounting records in accordance with the

 provisions of the Companies Act, 1956, for safeguarding the assets of the Company and for

-preventing and detecting fraud and other irregularities and

-d) having prepared the annual
+preventing and detecting fraud and other irregularities; and having prepared the annual

 accounts on a going concern basis.